natesales/pathvector/README.md

     - RPKI invalid
     - contained in the [bogons list](https://github.com/natesales/bcg/blob/main/templates/global.tmpl#L143)

-All peers with an import filter of `cone` will apply further strict filtering by either an AS Set or manual prefix list.
+All peers with a type of `peer` will apply further strict filtering by IRR using their AS-Set defined in PeeringDB.
 Max-prefix limits are also enforced for every peer.

 #### Local Preference
 All sessions have a default BGP LOCAL_PREF of 100, except for routes tagged with community `65535, 0` ([RFC8326 Graceful Shutdown](https://tools.ietf.org/html/rfc8326)).
-LOCAL_PREF can be adjusted on a per-peer basis with the `localpref` option under the peer block.
+LOCAL_PREF can be adjusted on a per-peer basis with the `local-pref` option under the peer block.

 #### Pre-import and Pre-export conditions
 There are many features of BIRD that aren't part of bcg.
 If you want to add a statement before importing or exporting of routes, you can supply a multiline string in `pre-import` or `pre-export` in the peer block to include that snippet of BIRD code after the import prefilter or before the export filter respectively.